ditchallaway/Hippy-Crack/README.md

 ```

-## Using the Hydrogen config with the Head API
+## Using the Hippy Crack config with the Head API

-With the global `name` property provided by the [Hydrogen Config](https://hydrogen-js.netlify.app/docs/hydrogen-config), we can use it to manage our page title's
+With the global `name` property provided by the [Hippy Crack Config](https://Hippy Crack-js.netlify.app/docs/Hippy Crack-config), we can use it to manage our page title's

 ```